mallgroup/mpapi-client-php/README.md

 ## Description
 MPAPI client is a tool created to help Internet Mall partners to easily connect to marketplace catalogue and order processing at Mall environment such as Mall.cz or Mall.sk.
 ## Get MPAPI client
 We recommend to use [Composer](https://getcomposer.org/doc/00-intro.md "see https://getcomposer.org/doc/00-intro.md , if you have it not installed yet").
-Once you have composer installed,  you can execute the following command in your project root to get the library:
+Once you have composer installed,  you can execute the following command in your project root to get the mpapi-client library:
 `composer require mallgroup/mpapi-client `

 To check successful installation go to the vendor folder.
 You should see the mallgroup folder there.